-This document identifies the District's standard school-based technology equipment for staff, students, labs, and common areas, and will be updated on an ongoing basis to reflect new technology programs and budget allocation.
-It does not include school infrastructure equipment including VoIP telephones, switches, uninterrupted power supplies, servers, routers, firewalls, controllers, etc. Planning and budgeting for technology upgrades is underway.
+The District's standard school-based technology equipment for staff, students, labs, and common areas is defined in the Education Specifications (EdSpecs), and will be updated on an ongoing basis to reflect new technology programs and budget allocation.

-Further information regarding IT Hardware Standards is available on the IT Purchasing website.
-Requests for computer hardware other than what is stated on the IT Purchasing Standards will be considered on a case-by-case basis in conjunction with the educational or business need.
-If you have any questions or concerns relating to this information, please contact your building administrator or the IT Department.
+Information regarding current Hardware Standards is available on the IT Purchasing website.
+Requests for computer hardware other than what is in the Purchasing Standards will be considered on a case-by-case basis in conjunction with the educational or business need.
+If you have any questions or concerns relating to this information, please contact your building administrator or the OTIS Department.

 Classroom, Lab, and Common Area Equipment

-The classroom technology equipment design is being reviewed and updated as part of the School Modernization project for each modernized school.
+Modernized school classrooms have ceiling-mounted projectors, voice amplification, and wall-mounted displays.
+The classroom technology equipment design is reviewed and updated for each modernized school as part of the School Building Improvement Bond program.

-The condition and configuration of technology bundles for spaces other than classrooms varies widely.
 These spaces are larger and generally require customized solutions that cannot be met by the traditional classroom technology bundle.
-Common spaces with missing or non-functional technology may qualify for refurbished carts and projectors through the School Technology Resource Team program, with requests submitted to the IT Service Desk.
+Common spaces with missing or non-functional technology may qualify for refurbished carts and projectors through the School Technology Resource Team program, with requests submitted to the Service Desk.

-The age of systems in computer labs varies widely across the district.
-Due to increasing demands for facility space, the district is moving toward mobile labs unless specific programmatic requirements (i.e. CTE) exist.
+High school lab and library computers were updated during the 2016-17 school year, and the age of computer lab equipment at other schools varies widely across the district.
+Due to increasing demands for facility space, schools are moving from fixed labs to mobile labs unless specific programmatic requirements exist.
 Older and non-functional fixed lab computers may qualify for replacement with refurbished equipment by the School Technology Resource Team.
-High school labs and libraries were updated during the 2016-17 school year.

 Kiosk and Security Monitoring Systems

-Many schools have dedicated kiosk and monitoring systems in their front office and/or common spaces.
-These systems may be used for 1) visitor and volunteer check-in and check-out, 2) security camera monitoring (i.e. of the school entrance), or 3) digital signage.
+Schools may have dedicated kiosk and monitoring systems in their front office and/or common spaces that are used for security camera monitoring or digital signage.
 The age and condition of these systems varies widely.
 Older and non-functional kiosk and monitoring computers may qualify for replacement with refurbished equipment by the School Technology Resource Team.

-All school libraries received a new PC-based workstation and barcode scanner during the Summer of 2014 as part of the district’s migration to the Destiny Library Management System.
-Additional systems in the library that are available for student use will be considered a library computer lab.
+School libraries received a new PC-based workstation and barcode scanner during the Summer of 2014 as part of the Destiny Library Management system implementation.
+Additional systems in the library that are available for student use are considered as a library lab.